auto-mation-assist/flatbuffersxredis/README.md

 then store the binary file in redis at some key.

-schema = key at which binary schema is stored\n key = key at which flatbuffer you want to update is stored\n field = the name of the field you want to update\n newValue = the updated value you want to overwrite the field with\n
+schema = key at which binary schema is stored

+key = key at which flatbuffer you want to update is stored

+field = the name of the field you want to update

+newValue = the updated value you want to overwrite the field with

 command to update scalar field: